-In some simple, open-plan, single-storey premises with limited educational activities (e.g. a small village primary school), a fire may be obvious to everyone as soon as it starts.
-In these cases, where the number and position of exits and the travel distance to them is adequate, a simple shout of 'fire' or a simple manually operated device, such as a bell, gong or air horn that can be heard by everybody when operated from any single point within the building, may be all that is needed.
-Staff will need a managed fire evacuation plan to do this.
+In many premises a fire may be obvious to everyone as soon as it starts (e.g. in a simple open plan village hall).
+In these cases, where the number and position of exits and the travel distance to them is adequate, a simple shout of 'fire' or a simple manually operated device, such as a gong, whistle or air horn that can be heard by everybody when operated from any single point within the building, may be all that is needed.

+Organisors or staff will need a managed fire evacuation plan to do this.